Blogging is a fantastic genre for women writers, but many of us just aren’t getting our blogs started.

 How long does it take to complete the course?

-We recommend spending about 5 hours working on each of the 6 lessons.
+We recommend spending about 5 hours per week working on each of the 6 modules.
 There’s no time limit so you can fit your hours in around your schedule.

 Does it matter if I haven’t published yet?